Neill's Story

 Neill was a fun-loving guy.
 He was probably never happier than when engaging in devilment with his friends throughout grade school, high school and probably even during college, unless it was playing with and reading to his three young nephews whom he adored and from whom he received much love in return.

-Neill died on February 26, 2025 just before his 43d Birthday.
+Neill died on February 5, 2025 just before his 43d Birthday.

 He will be so very missed, while memories of him will be forever cherished in the hearts of those who cared about him.
+He would have felt proud and grateful if he felt that he might contribute to Tyngsboro students embracing writing throughout their lives.